Sweet Filling In Rich Pastry

 Taste a rhubarb-galette combination of fruits for a black- raspberry-rhubarb-galette.
 Yet another popular form of French pastry.

-Galettes are offered year-round in most bakeries in either sweet
+Galettes are offered year-round in most bakeries in either sweet or savory style.

 It begins with the making of a very rich and flaky thick crust